La Chauve-Souris: In the United States

 In 1922 La Chauve-Souris made its first tour to America, through an arrangement with the producer Morris Gest.
 La Chauve Souris performed on Broadway from February 1922 to June 1922 (153 performances) and January 1925 to March 1925 (61 performances) in productions produced by F. Ray Comstock and Morris Gest.
 Balieff and his company also toured from Washington, D.C. to California for 65 consecutive weeks.

 Between 1922 and 1929, Balieff returned to America to tour six times, appearing on Broadway in 1922, 1923, 1925, 1927, and 1929, with one final show billed as New Chauve-Souris in 1931.
 In 1927 Balieff was featured on the cover of Time magazine.

 The shows consisted of songs, dances, and sketches, most of which had been originally performed in Russia.
 Balieff, as master of ceremonies for the show, was known for his feigned lack of English on stage.
 His monologues and introductions were delivered in a mix of Russian, French, and English language and slang coupled with much gesticulation.
 However, in private Balieff's English was better than that of his stage persona.

 One of La Chauve-Souris's most popular acts, The Parade of the Wooden Soldiers, which used the delightful Leon Jessel tune "Die Parade der Zinnsoldaten" ("The Parade of the Tin Soldiers"), referenced a story regarding Tsar Paul I. The legend claims the Tsar left his parade grounds without issuing a "halt" order to the marching soldiers.
 Without one, the soldiers marched to Siberia before being remembered and ordered back.
 The Balieff vaudeville version with its popular tune was a mainstay in Chauve-Souris, and later became part of The Rockettes repertoire as well in their Radio City Christmas Spectacular.
 The Chauve-Souris "Parade of the Wooden Soldiers" was also filmed, and premiered on April 15, 1923 at the Rivoli Theater.

 La Chauve-Souris also toured Europe and South Africa, appearing in major capital cities.

 In 1934 Balieff created a new Chauve-Souris production, which proved to be his last theatrical venture.

 Phonograph records

-Several recordings were made of Sauve-Chouris numbers.
+Several recordings were made of Chauve-Souris numbers.

 Part of the La Chauve-Souris revue was recorded by British Columbia Graphophone Company, AX 2717, 2719 - 9220, speed 80 rpm, under the title Chauves Souris: